Talking to your children about tragedy

 Children learn and grow through play so it is normal if they return to playing shortly after having a conversation about a tragic event.

 If you are concerned about any of their behaviour, contact us and we can help you explore options to move forward.
 If you would like seek professional help, call 211 for help connecting to the resource you need.

 Having strong emotions surrounding a tragic event is normal for adults too.
 Make sure you are processing your emotions, and speaking to a family member, friend or a volunteer at Distress Centre when you need support or are feeling overwhelmed by the news.

-To support a friend or family member experiencing distress, check out our recent news story on the subject.
+To support a friend or family member experiencing distress, check out our news story on the subject.

 Need support?
 Talk to us.